Arrow's theorem, ultrafilters, and reverse mathematics: Introduction

 In \S\ref{sec:ks_arrow} we establish that the Kirman--Sondermann analysis of social welfare functions for countable (and hence finite) societies in terms of ultrafilters of decisive coalitions can be formalised in $\RCA_0$.
 It follows that Arrow's impossibility theorem is also provable in $\RCA_0$.
 Moreover, by replacing finite sets with their codes, Arrow's theorem can be formalised as a $\Pi^0_1$ sentence which is provable in $\PRA$.

 \begin{thm} Fishburn's possibility theorem for countable societies is equivalent over $\RCA_0$ to the axiom scheme of arithmetical comprehension. \end{thm}

-This shows that Fishburn's possibility theorem requires the same set existence principles for its proof as theorems of classical analysis like the Bolzano--Weierstrass theorem, and combinatorial principles like König's infinity lemma or Ramsey's theorem $\mathrm{RT}^n_k$ for $k \geq 3$. \S\ref{sec:fpt} is devoted to proving this equivalence, which can be seen as an analogue in second-order arithmetic of theorem~\ref{thm:FPT_equiv_NPU} above.
+This shows that Fishburn's possibility theorem requires the same set existence principles for its proof as theorems of classical analysis like the Bolzano--Weierstrass theorem, and combinatorial principles like König's infinity lemma or Ramsey's theorem $\mathrm{RT}^n_k$ for $n \geq 2$ and $k \geq 3$. \S\ref{sec:fpt} is devoted to proving this equivalence, which can be seen as an analogue in second-order arithmetic of theorem~\ref{thm:FPT_equiv_NPU} above.
+This result can also be understood as generalising the results of Lewis and Mihara discussed above to the broader class of countable societies introduced in \S\ref{sec:societies}.